 So I went to the FDA’s website and found a page from 2007 called Questions and Answers on the Gluten-Free Labeling Proposed Rule, question #14.
 “Are there examples of food products that are naturally ‘gluten-free’”?
 Among the few foods listed in response, were fresh fruits and vegetables, of course.
 But only “fresh fruits and vegetables that are not coated with a wax or resin that contains gluten.”
-Well how do I know if my wax produce contains gluten or not?
+Well how do I know if there’s gluten in waxed produce or not?

 Then, I stumbled upon this article by Dr. Vikki Petersen, about possible soy and dairy in my waxed produce!
 Both of those are also bad news for me!